hantsy/symfony-rest-sample/docs/api/ex.md

       - { name: kernel.event_listener, event: kernel.exception, priority: 50 }
 ```

-It indicates it binds `event.exception`  event to `ExceptionListener`, and set `priority` to set the order at execution time.
+It binds the `event.exception`  event to this `ExceptionListener`, and set `priority` value to setup the execution order at runtime.

 Run the following command to show all registered `EventListener`/`EventSubscriber`s on event *kernel.exception*.

 ```base
 php bin/console debug:event-subscriber kernel.exception
 ```

+## Throwing Exception in Controller

-Change the  `getById` function to the following.
+Open the `PostController`, change the  `getById` function to the following.

 ```php
 #[Route(path: "/{id}", name: "byId", methods: ["GET"])]